 Laser drilling is the process of creating “popped holes” or “percussion drilled” holes in a material, which is achieved by pulsing a laser beam on a particular area repeatedly.
 The material subject to laser drilling is vaporised and melted layer by layer until drill holes are created.
 This process will differ depending upon the thickness of the material, the number of holes that need to be created, and the size (width and depth) of these holes.
-Laser drilling is renowned for its high levels of precision, which can be managed carefully by monitoring beam intensity and duration.
+Drilling with lasers is renowned for its high levels of precision, which can be managed carefully by monitoring beam intensity and duration.
 The entire laser drilling process is achieved without any direct contact with the material surface.
 Laser drilling can be compared to both laser ablation and laser cleaning, which remove areas of a material through the use of focused heat from lasers.

 Laser drilling is in widespread use throughout many industries, but especially in aerospace (e.g. cooling holes), automotive (e.g. injection nozzles), electronics, medicine (e.g. needle holes) and electronics (particularly in the semi-conductor industry).
 Laser drilling is particularly suited to low batch manufacturing and also for use in prototype designs (where expensive tooling costs can be eliminated).
 Traditional drilling techniques find it hard to replicate consistently the quality required in larger quantity batches, but with laser drilling every production piece is 100% perfect every time.
 The process can be used with a wide variety of materials, metal drilling (e.g. stainless steel) is very popular as is the drilling of ceramics, plastics and other industrial materials.